Damask rose flower specifications

 Countries exporting damask rose flowers

-China is the world’s largest exporter of rosemary with 23% of the world market share in exports.
+China is the world’s largest exporter of damask rose with 23% of the world market share in exports.
 India, Poland, Germany and Indonesia are next with 9, 7, 6 and 5 percent of the world’s exports, respectively.
 In import, this product of the United States has the highest import rate in the world with 12%.
 Germany and Japan are next in line to import this flower.

 Countries with growth in damask rose flower imports